 By the end of this course students will be able to:

-■ Recognize the key institutions, issues and actors shaping China's international politics and its potential rise as a great power;
+■ identify and understand the key institutions, issues and actors shaping China's international politics and its potential rise as a great power;

-■ Evaluate different explanations of China's foreign policy choices and decision-making processes;
+■ critically evaluate different explanations of China's foreign policy choices and decision-making processes;

-■ Use concepts from contemporary international relations theory to critically assess China's foreign policies.
+■ apply concepts from contemporary international relations theory to critically assess China's foreign policies.

 Minimum Requirement for Award of Credits